Nov 1st, 2020

 A nestbox is a structure with a standard design and is primarily intended for a motherbird looking for a place to build her nest, whereas a birdhouse can be used for the same, but can also go beyond that of a standard nestbox and serve as a decorative item or gift.
 There are a few more differences that are worth mentioning when distinguishing between a nestbox and birdhouse.

 Generally speaking, both a nestbox and birdhouse can serve the same purpose as far as providing birds a safe place to raise their young.
 In this case, these two terms can be used interchangeably.
 Nestboxes are typically designed with a square, conservative, and non-decorative look and appeal.
 They are always designed as a functional structure, or something that is intended for a meaningful purpose.
 For this reason, it should always have a way to allow for old-nest removal, either through a rear viewing door or a removable side-panel.
-A nestbox should be cleaned every time an old nest is abandoned.
+A nestbox does not have to be cleaned every time an old nest is abandoned, as some birds will re-use the nest.
+But it's up to you.
 A functional birdhouse should have the same in most cases, but there's no need for a rear viewing door or removable panel if it's a non-functional or decorative birdhouse.

 Nestboxes are always mounted to something that is very secure, either a wall, thick tree trunk, post, or even the ground.
 It should never be hung.
 Birdhouses however, can be placed anywhere you like, even hanging from a rope or chain.
 It really depends on what you want to do with your birdhouse, whether you just want to dress-up your property, or you really want to see a mother and her babies thriving inside.
 In this case, a little research will go a long ways in helping you determine the most effective method and location to mount your birdhouse.